Preface

 already made, or you're starting an empty repository.
 In this first case,

-, and in the second, you'll use git init.
+you'll use git clone, and in the second, you'll use git init.

 As an example of the first, you can get the sources for this book with this: